-Cooke County is located along IH35 in the Texoma Region of Texas, roughly 80 miles north of the Dallas-Fort Worth Metroplex and just south of the Texas-Oklahoma border.
+Cooke County is situated along IH35 in the Texoma Region of Texas, roughly 80 miles north of the Dallas-Fort Worth Metroplex and just south of the Texas-Oklahoma border.
 The Texoma Region (a coinage of the names Texas and Oklahoma) describes the area on either side of the border between these two states along the Red River valley and around Lake Texoma.
-With a total area of 898 square miles, Cooke County was established by the Texas Legislature in 1848 and has since become one of the key northern gateways between Texas and Oklahoma.
+Cooke County, established by the Texas Legislature in 1848, has a total area of 898 square miles, and has become one of the key northern gateways between Texas and Oklahoma.

-The seat of Cooke County is the City of Gainesville, which is in the central portion of the county at the junction of IH35 and US82.
+The Cooke County seat is located in the City of Gainesville, which is in the centrally located at the junction of IH35 and US82.
 Cooke County is the home to: